dumpfheimer/olimpia_splendid_bi2_modbus_controller/README.md

 3. Install the ESP8266 board (google instructions; or follow https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)
 4. Install the Elegant OTA update library https://github.com/ayushsharma82/ElegantOTA#how-to-install
 5. Hope that I didn't forget any other needed libs
+6. Copy configuration.example.h to configuration.h
-6. Change the WiFi name and password
+7. Change the WiFi name and password in configuration.h
-7. compile and run it =)
+8. compile and run it =)

 ## HARDWARE